 Menu items from 20.50 to 27.50 euros.

 Phone+33 2 54 74 20 20

-For sheer good value, a fun if somewhat eccentric décor and great welcome, this bustling restaurant with its terrace tables and crowded interior is hard to beat.
-The restaurant serves bistro favorites: goat cheese tart and green salad or gazpacho to start and grilled steak, hamburgers, and fish as mains.
+For sheer good value, a fun if somewhat eccentric décor and a great welcome, this bustling restaurant with its terrace tables and crowded interior is hard to beat.
+The restaurant serves bistro favorites: goat cheese tart and green salad or gazpacho to start and grilled steak, hamburgers, and fish as main entrees.